nokia/SReXperts/docs/eda/beginner/bridge-domains.md

 -{{video(url="https://gitlab.com/rdodin/pics/-/wikis/uploads/fe725a247872b4a0bb39c4f91f63cbee/CleanShot_2025-05-02_at_11.37.38.mp4")}}-

 You can also navigate to your bridge domain, and find out which leaf nodes are now participating in the service.

 ![Status of the bridge domain](https://gitlab.com/rdodin/pics/-/wikis/uploads/7a76509bbb07f715c43a243da68490f6/CleanShot_2025-08-14_at_15.56.27.webp)

 ### Testing the connectivity

 With Bridge Domain and two Bridge Interfaces committed to the fabric, you should now have IP connectivity between your two clients!
-Login to one of the clients participating in the layer-2 service, and try to ping the IP of the other one!
+Log in to one of the clients participating in the layer-2 service, and try to ping the IP of the other one!

 /// tab | client-11